kaalam/document.source/jazz_reference/pages/basics_jazz_vision.md

 ---
-title: Introduction to Jazz
+title: What is the vision?
+What does Jazz want to become?
 summary: Introduction to Jazz
 sidebar: mydoc_sidebar
-permalink: basics_fundamental.html
+permalink: basics_jazz_vision.html
 ---

 Thank you for wanting to know more about Jazz!
 This is the place to start.
 The content is self contained and hopefully will raise questions that can be answered later navigating the Jazz Reference or contacting the authors.

 ## From 20,000 feet: